Manderlay: Critical reception

 Manderlay received mixed reviews from critics.
 As of March 2022, the film holds a 50% approval rating on review aggregation site Rotten Tomatoes, based on 104 reviews with an average rating of 5.70/10.
 The website's critics consensus reads: "Manderlay may work better as a political statement than as a film, making its points at the expense of telling a compelling story."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 29 critics, indicating "mixed or average reviews".

-Anthony Lane of The New Yorker said, "Von Trier is not so much a filmmaker as a misanthropic mesmerist, who uses movies to bend the viewer to his humorless will," while Josh Kun of the Los Angeles Times added, "Trier gets lost in his own rhetoric."
+Anthony Lane of The New Yorker said Trier "is not so much a filmmaker as a misanthropic mesmerist, who uses movies to bend the viewer to his humorless will," while Josh Kun of the Los Angeles Times added, "Trier gets lost in his own rhetoric."

-Conversely, The Guardian film critic Peter Bradshaw and Roger Ebert both gave the film mildly positive reviews.
-While noting, "Many moviegoers are likely to like the film less than the discussion it drags them into," Ebert opined, "The crucial difference between Manderlay and the almost unbearable Dogville is not that [von Trier's] politics have changed, but that his sense of mercy for the audience has been awakened."
-Peter Bradshaw claimed that Manderlay "is a wind-up, but an effective wind-up," and wrote of von Trier's Land of Opportunities trilogy, "My guess is you can throw away the first and third movies and keep this one."
+Conversely, The Guardian film critic Peter Bradshaw and Roger Ebert both gave the film positive reviews.
+While noting, "Many moviegoers are likely to like the film less than the discussion it drags them into," Ebert opined, "The crucial difference between Manderlay and the almost unbearable Dogville is not that [Trier's] politics have changed, but that his sense of mercy for the audience has been awakened."
+Peter Bradshaw claimed that Manderlay "is a wind-up, but an effective wind-up," and wrote of Trier's Land of Opportunities trilogy, "My guess is you can throw away the first and third movies and keep this one."